cloudmesh-community/book/chapters/class/organization-523.md

 us you are able to continue your previous project upon approval.
 It must however be a significant improvement.
-Please note that the in i523 and i524 the project and it's report can be substituted by a longer term paper that does not require programmning.
+Please note that the in i523 and i524 the project and it's report can be substituted by a longer term paper that does not require programming.
 As this is a significant reduction in work and goals, for that class, the maximum grade in this case for the entire class can only be an A-.